Joint Operations Command (Japan): History

 JSDF officers show off a wooden sign of the JJOC during a ceremony to launch the unit.

 On March 11, 2025, Lt.
 Gen. Kenichiro Nagumo of the Japanese Air Self-Defense Force was nominated to be the commander of the JJOC.

-A ceremony was held on March 24, 2025 at the JMOD.
+A ceremony was held on March 24, 2025, at the JMOD.
 Lt.
 Gen. Nagumo was officially appointed as the JJOC's first commander.
 Vice Admiral Tateki Tawara was appointed as the deputy commander.
 The unit flag was awarded to Lt.
 Gen. Nagumo by Defense Minister Gen Nakatani.

 In the wake of the JJOC's establishment, concerns were raised that The Pentagon has considered plans to cancel plans to upgrade the command structure of USFJ as part of cutting costs.
 These plans also raised concerns in Seoul, where it is wary that the same measures can be applied to United States Forces Korea (USFK) forces.
-The visit by Pete Hegseth to Japan on March 2025 seemed to allay fears when he announced that the USFJ command structure will be changed to a Joint Force Command and welcomed the JJOC's creation to better support US-Japan military ties in times of crisis and ensure Japanese and US forces can adequately defend Japanese territory.
+The visit by Pete Hegseth to Japan in March 2025 seemed to allay fears when he announced that the USFJ command structure will be changed to a Joint Force Command and welcomed the JJOC's creation to better support US-Japan military ties in times of crisis and ensure Japanese and US forces can adequately defend Japanese territory.

+On March 23, 2026, Vice Admiral Tawara was appointed as the second commander of JJOC.

+Liaison with foreign militaries

+On September 6, 2025, the Australian government announced that an Australian military officer was assigned to be posted in Tokyo to liaise with the JJOC from September 1.
+This was the first foreign post made by a foreign country.